CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

     ```
     ![This is a screenshot of the Azure Portal for AKS showing adding a Namespace.](media/kv6.png "Add a Namespace")

 1. Navigate back to browser and open AKS in azure portal, select **Configuration** from the left side menu and click on **Secrets** section.
-Under secerts you should be able to see the newly created secret.
+Under secrets you should be able to see the newly created secret.

      ![This is a screenshot of the Azure Portal for AKS showing adding a Namespace.](media/aksfinal.png "Add a Namespace")